orpheuslummis/risc0/examples/zktables/README.md

 The primary functionalities:

-- `zktables genkey <name>`: This command is to generate public and private keys, to be stored under its name in `./key/`.
+- `zktables keygen --name <name>`: This command is to generate public and private keys, to be stored under its name in `./key/`.
 The keys are used by both client and server.

+- `zktables keyget --name <name>`: This command is to get the public key of a previously generated keypair, to be used by the client to encrypt their vote.

 - `zktables serve`: This command is used by the aggregation node to receive votes and produce proof of voting round.
 Additionally, it provides information on the home page. <http://localhost:3030/> by default.